DivyaNeopaney/citibike-analysis/README.md

 # Notes
 - Large raw datasets were excluded from the repository using .gitignore
 - Only the reduced dataset is included to ensure smooth deployment
-- This project was completed as part of the CareerFoundry Data Analytics Bootcamp